Teaching and learning in reading & writing

 A love of reading is promoted in the classrooms in a range of ways.
 We read and explore a range of high quality texts which form the basis of our English lessons.
 In the summer term, classes study an author such as William Shakespeare, Cressida Cowell, Sharna Jackson or Roald Dahl which promotes and celebrates literature.
 Additionally, we have introduced ‘Non-Fiction Fridays’ during which children are immersed in a wide range of factual books to enhance their learning in the wider curriculum.

 In Nursery & Reception, children are supported via a range of activities to develop the motor skills required to be efficient writers.
 Activities include ‘Dough’ and ‘Funky Fingers’ sessions where children are encouraged to mark make using a variety of materials both in the classroom and beyond.
 As children progress through Foundation Stage, they receive guidance on letter formation.
 Displays, prompts, resources and examples of writing can be found throughout the indoor and outdoor classroom environments to promote these skills and motivate pupils.

-Writing is taught using a variety of strategies based on concepts of imitation, innovation and invention.
 When children begin work on a particular genre, they are provided with opportunities to become familiar with the features of the genre by examining samples of writing.
 They gain an understanding of the language and structural features which, for example, make a story a story!

 Many texts link to other areas of the curriculum which helps build a rich curriculum where intent and implementation ensures a positive impact on pupil outcomes and support the links that children make between their learning.
 Children are given a wealth of writing opportunities and apply their writing skills in other areas of the curriculum, including subjects such as History, Geography and Science.